Web Content Display (Global)

 - ‘Student Name’ — listing students’ names alphabetically.

 - ‘Registration’ — listing the students’ SACE registration numbers.

 - ‘A+ to E—‘ – blank columns in which the teacher records student results from A+ to E— for each assessment type in a subject.
 When a student does not provide any evidence for an assessment type, the designation ‘I’ (for ‘insufficient evidence’) is recorded.
-For Community Studies subjects, results are recorded from A to E. The results sheet indicates the weighting of the assessment types as specified in the Stage 2 subject outline.
+The results sheet indicates the weighting of the assessment types as specified in the Stage 2 subject outline.